yaogara/yaogara-ark/content/plants/desmodium-gangeticum.md

 - Dietary regimen and context: Administration is embedded within dietary constraints—typically low salt, low sugar, and low fat—which may reduce digestive load and hepatic burden, potentially enhancing efficacy of the decoction.
 Consumption is supervised by experienced practitioners (curanderos/herbalists), who monitor for idiosyncratic reactions and coordinate timing with ceremonies involving teacher plants.

 - Ceremonial roles: While not considered a visionary plant, Bora Bora is often incorporated ahead of or between ceremonies to moderate nausea, support hepatic processing, and sustain overall resilience.
-In several lineages, pre-ceremony intake is timed to maximize hepatic and gastrointestinal comfort, complementing the emetic and purgative dimensions of [[Ayahuasca]] work [(Efferth & Greten, 2019)].
+In several lineages, pre-ceremony intake is timed to maximize hepatic and gastrointestinal comfort, complementing the emetic and purgative dimensions of [[preparations/ayahuasca]] work [(Efferth & Greten, 2019)].

 - Safety considerations: Although traditional use reports minimal acute toxicity, prudence is advised for individuals on hepatically metabolized medications, anticoagulants, or agents with narrow therapeutic windows.
 Coordination with knowledgeable healthcare providers is recommended in intercultural clinical settings [(Pal et al., 2015)].